Intervals

 Major intervals as scale degrees:

-If the top note fits in the major scale that starts on the bottom note, they are the qualities above.
+Major and Perfect intervals also can be thought of this way: If the top note of the interval fits in the major scale that starts on the bottom note, they are the major or perfect intervals (based on size).

 You can make an interval larger by lowering the bottom note or raising the top note: